mktexan/node-myq/README.md

 # Methods

-deviceId is an optional overload.
-Use it if you have multiple devices in your network and wish to call a specific device.
+deviceId and serialNumber are optional overloads.
+Use them if you have multiple devices in your account and wish to call a specific device.
 If deviceId is not provided, the API will default to the single deviceId that you set using autoSetGarageDoorDevice: true or deviceId: yourDeviceId.

 ## getDevices()

-A promise that returns an array of devices detected on the network
+A promise that returns an array of devices detected on the account

 ``` javascript
 //returns array of devices detected on the network